 For these reasons, I felt we needed a good name for the amber resin of Boswellia neglecta.
 It sounded grammatically grating and irritatingly unimaginative to call it "Neglecta Light" in the shop.

 The scent of this Frankincense neglecta Thurimel from Somalia is more intense than the Kenyan variety.
 Though both share the same Amber Frankincense heart couched in sweet honey and soft musk, this variety is more vivid, fruity and citrusy than the Samburu Frankincense neglecta Thurimel.
-Other than the scent, it seems identical to the Kenyan variety in all ways.
+Other than the scent, it seems identical to the Kenyan variety.
 It is a pure oleoresin with no water-soluble gum which means it melts cleanly into the charcoal as incense, and just as readily, dissolves into warm oils and waxes for the production of moustache waxes, oils, salves and cremes.
 It makes a unique perfume tincture and the infused oil of this Frankincense feels softening, nourishing and penetrating on the skin.

 AN INTRODUCTION TO BOSWELLIA NEGLECTA